Tentamus Group: Recent operations

 Headquarters of the Tentamus Group, in Berlin, Germany.

-The acting CEOs of the Tentamus Group are Dr. Jochen Zoller and Abgar Barseyten.
+The acting CEOs of the Tentamus Group were Dr. Jochen Zoller and Abgar Barseyten until 2024.
 In 2017, Forbes mentioned Abgar Barseyten as an innovative founder to watch and learn from.

-As of 2019, Tentamus has 2,500 full-time employees globally, who test 1,500,000 samples per year in 65 labs worldwide.
+As of 2025, Tentamus has about 5,000 full-time employees globally, who test more than 2,000,000 samples per year in 96 labs worldwide.
 15,000 on-site inspections are also performed each year.

+Since April 2024 Dr. Christian Rebhan has been appointed acting CEO while founders Jochen Zoller and Abgar Barseyten took the roles of Chairman and M&A Specialist respectively.

 Tentamus laboratory QSI Bremen appeared in Netflix series Rotten, season 1 episode 1: Lawyers, Weapons, and Honey.
 The theme of this episode was the dilution of honey using cheap syrups.
 The documentary stated that QSI Bremen had been combating food fraud in honey since the 1950s.
 In the documentary, Gudrun Beckh stated “as long as there are profits to be made, the fraud shall continue”.